Vessel9817/onion-site-template/README.md

 See the [TODOs](TODO.md)

-- No sample website is yet implemented
+- **Currently, only static website functionality is supported.**
-  - As a result, `npm run start:webserver` is currently useless
+  We're working on it, see below.
+- Kafka is currently implemented independently and requires further integration to communicate with other components
+- Express is currently implemented independently, but is fully functional by exposing a port in `docker-compose.yml`.
+  A development-only container to do this is planned.